Retention

 ### Building your Retention Report

-* The **Starting Metric** specifies the initial action users must perform to be included.
+The **Starting metric** is the first action users or companies must perform to be included in the retention report.

 * **Event Properties** *(for inline filters only)*